Lowe's forecasts lower 2020 profit than Wall Street expected

 Earnings at the Mooresville, North Carolina-based hardware retail chain will be as much as $6.65 a share, compared with the $6.67 that analysts surveyed by Refinitv had estimated.

 Same-store sales rose 2.5 percent in the three months through January, missing the 3.6 percent that analysts expected.
 Companywide, Lowe's earned $509 million, or 66 cents a share, as revenue rose 2.4 percent to $16.03 billion.
+Adjusted earnings were 94 cents a share, exceeding the 91 cents that was anticipated.

 |Ticker